RittgerLabGroup/SPIRES_2025_0_1/README.md

    See runSnowTodayStep3Historical.sh.
    In Oct 2021, 2 hours was enough for array 10 and 12, but array 11
    timed out.
-4 hours was enough?
+Ran it again, it needed 3 hours.

 5) re-start the daily pipeline